ShaneMcPartlin/Farkle2.0/README.md

 ### Server
 To run the server, you must first enter the virtual environment.
 Navigate to `/server`, then run `source env/bin/activate`.
 Once in the virtual environment (denoted by `(env)` at the front of the command line), run `python env/bin/app.py`.
 ### Database
 In order for the application to be fully functional, a MySQL database is required with a table called `high_scores`.
-Run the following script to get the table needed for the application:
+Make sure MySQL is installed (you can follow the guide here: https://dev.mysql.com/doc/refman/8.0/en/installing.html) Run the following script inside a MySQL database to get the table needed for the application:
 ```
 CREATE TABLE high_scores (
     id INT AUTO_INCREMENT,